joplin/gsoc/readme.md

 ### Ideas

-If you're a Joplin developer or motivated user and you wish to participate in Summer of Code, make a proposal in the the [Features category of the Joplin Forum](https://discourse.joplinapp.org/c/features), based what your Joplin project needs.
+If you're a Joplin developer or motivated user and you wish to participate in Summer of Code, make a proposal in the [Features category of the Joplin Forum](https://discourse.joplinapp.org/c/features), based on what your Joplin project needs.

 If you wish to mentor, please read the [GSoC Mentor Guide](https://google.github.io/gsocguides/mentor/org-application) and the [Summer of Code FAQ](https://developers.google.com/open-source/gsoc/faq#general).
-Also, please contact the [staff](https://discourse.joplinapp.org/g/staff) and get the go-ahead from them before editing the ideas page, and adding your idea.
+Also, please create a topic in the [GSoC category of the Joplin Forum](https://discourse.joplinapp.org/tags/c/gsoc/12/none) and/or drop us a note on [Discord](https://discord.com/invite/VSj7AFHvpq) and get the go-ahead from them before editing the ideas page, and adding your idea.

 Your idea proposal should be a brief description of what the project is, what the desired goals would be, what the contributor should know and an email address for contact.
 Contributors are not required to follow your idea to the letter, so regard your proposal as inspiration for them.